Annex 1 Insights & Updates

 Annex 1 Compliant Particle Counters

-This innovative approach provides 2 hr sampling, and minimizes false positives, resulting in a decrease in investigations.
+This cleanroom microbial monitor is an innovative replacement for settle plates, provides 2 hr sampling, and minimizes false positives, resulting in a decrease in investigations.

 Industrial control systems assure data integrity, process automation, simpicity of use, and data integration.